 In a modern city environment there are many dangers that can unexpectedly break service availability.
 Commonly it is an excavator breaking a critical cable, or critical equipment failing in the server room.
 Kiuru MSSP geo-redundancy aims to mitigate these dangers.

 We need only two things:

-- Service continuity.
-When a user needs it, it is available.
+- Service continuity: when a user needs the service, it is available.

 We need a geographically redundant (geo-redundant) solution that replicates key MSSP system data to a secondary site allowing service continuity in case the primary site becomes unavailable.

 - All service requests go only to the primary site, until the secondary site is taken into use.
 Secondary site maintains all account data all the time, but receives no service requests during normal system operations.
 This makes it possible to take the secondary site on-line (to service signature traffic) instantly if the primary site fails.

 - The MSSP system database has two kinds of data:

 - Transaction and log data which change all the time at a high rate.

 Only account data is replicated to the secondary site.
 This reduces the volume of the data needed to synchronize between the sites significantly, while introducing only a negligible loss of service when the primary site fails.
 Only the currently ongoing signature transactions are lost, while all new signature requests are served correctly at the secondary site.